vaiz-foleon/Project_2_Amsterdam_dataptams2020/Kick-off.md

 * Brainstorm to find out what kind of data you can use to answer those questions.
 * Research and look for the data you need.
 You can find some useful links to investigate in the ```Resources``` section.
 * On Saturday 8th of February there will be individual sessions in which you will discuss your topic and research questions with your teachers.
-* On Tuesdag the 11th of February, there will be a session with your teachers in which you will present the data sets you will be using for this project.
+* On Tuesday the 11th of February, there will be a session with your teachers in which you will present the data sets you will be using for this project.

 **Phase 2**
 * Plan your project.
 Remember that we are providing you with a Trello [template](https://trello.com/b/usAykV9K/project-2-barcelona).
 Define tasks, specifying those to be done individually and those to be done together.
-Remember that you **CAN'T CODE** until your project is planned.
+You are encouraged  **NOT TO CODE** until your project is planned.
 * Once you finish, start coding!
 * Clean your data.
 * Design and build your database.